-It depends on a couple factors.
+It depends on a couple factors:

-What do you want to use the fruit for?
+- What do you want to use the fruit for?
 Sweet cherries are best eaten raw.
 Sour cherries aren’t good snacking fruit, but are better for baking (pies, tarts, turnovers, etc) than sweet cherries.

-How much space do you have for planting?
+- How much space do you have for planting?
 Sweet cherries need another sweet cherry tree nearby as a pollination partner.
 You’ll need space for two trees planted at least twenty-five feet apart for full-sized trees and six to ten feet apart for dwarf-sized trees.
-Take into consideration you’ll need to plant them the same distance away from buildings and structures as well.
+Take into consideration that you’ll need to plant them the same distance away from buildings and structures as well.

-A sour cherry tree doesn’t need a pollination partner, so it can be the sole cherry tree in your garden and still produce fruit.
+- A sour cherry tree doesn’t need a pollination partner, so it can be the sole cherry tree in your garden and still produce fruit.
 Full-sized sour cherries need to be at least 18 feet away from structures and other trees.

 Most cherry varieties only live between fifteen to thirty years, mainly because of pests and diseases.
 Healthy trees, however, can live a long time.
 Black Cherry trees, for example, can live up to 250 years.
-The world’s oldest living cherry tree is Jindai Zakura, an 1,800-2,000 year-old ornamental wild Higan Cherry tree in Japan.
+The world’s oldest living cherry tree is Jindai Zakura, an almost 2,000 year-old ornamental wild Higan Cherry tree in Japan.

-Mature, standard-sized cherry trees yield thirty to fifty quarts of fruit — around 7,000 cherries.
+Mature, standard-sized cherry trees yield thirty to fifty quarts of fruit: around 7,000 cherries.
 If you consider a cherry pie contains roughly 250 cherries, a single sour cherry tree produces enough fruit to make about twenty-eight pies!